gvwilson/thirdbit/fiction/maddy-roo/index.md

 another bot was grinding toward them on treads, revving an oversized chainsaw on the end of one arm.

 "There's another one on the river!"
-Bluster shouted with panic in his voice as the stiltbot's searchlight swept over a flatboat being steered by something that looked like a cross between a bucket and a crab.
+Bluster shouted in panic as the stiltbot's searchlight swept over a flatboat being steered by something that looked like a cross between a bucket and a crab.
 It was an ambush!